 Written by Trent W. Maurer, Professor of Child & Family Development at Georgia Southern University, email@example.com

 In the fall 2017 issue of one of the publications in my discipline of Family Science, National Council on Family Relations Report, I saw an announcement that one of the membership groups was interested in creating an annual award for an outstanding SoTL paper in the discipline.
 This award would represent a major step forward in terms of recognizing and valuing SoTL by the major professional organization in my discipline.
 The announcement asked for volunteers to serve on a committee to help develop the award.
-As a member of the ISSOTL Advocacy and Outreach Committee, this seemed like the perfect opportunity to further advocate for SoTL in my discipline, so I naturally volunteered!
+As a member of the ISSOTL Advocacy Committee, this seemed like the perfect opportunity to further advocate for SoTL in my discipline, so I naturally volunteered!

 As part of the process of developing the Advancing Family Science Section Outstanding SoTL Paper Award, I drew heavily on what I have learned from ISSOTL and the broader international, interdisciplinary SoTL community.
 For example, because there is not yet a consensus definition of SoTL (McKinney, 2015), it was necessary to pick among multiple possible definitions the one that best aligned with my discipline of Family Science.
 As I have previously written (Maurer & Law, 2016), I think the definition proposed by Potter and Kustra (2011) works best for Family Science, and I was pleased that I was able to get this definition of SoTL selected for use in the award.